Probate and Trust Litigation

 As with wills, disputes over trusts often concern whether the document creating the trust is legally valid.
 A person creating a trust must have testamentary capacity, the document must not be the subject of undue influence, and the document must be properly executed.
 Likewise, a legally valid trust may not be the result of fraud, forgery, or mistake.

 Disputes may also arise over a trustee’s administration of the trust.
 The trustee is considered a fiduciary who owes certain legal responsibilities to the trust’s beneficiaries.
 Because the administration of a trust may occur over a longer period than the administration of a will, the potential for disagreements between a trustee and a trust’s beneficiaries may be greater.
+Regardless of the type of trust dispute you are facing and regardless of how much time has passed since the decedent’s passing, our attorneys can help protect your interests in the more efficient and effective method possible.

 Speak with a Florida Probate & Trust Litigation Lawyer